-The Theodore Roosevelt Sanctuary and Audubon Center was donated to the New York chapter of the Audubon Society by W. Emlen and Christine Roosevelt in 1923.
+The Theodore Roosevelt Sanctuary and Audubon Center was donated to the New York state office of the Audubon Society by W. Emlen and Christine Roosevelt in 1923.
 They donated the property to memorialize their cousin Theodore Roosevelt, who is buried in Young’s Cemetery adjacent to the sanctuary.

 But the center, beloved by children and bird watchers, has been showing its age of late.
 What would our former president think of Audubon New York’s planned renovations for the property that has served for so many years as a protected environment for songbirds?
 He would probably say, “Bully!”

 The effort to “reimagine” the nation’s first Audubon songbird sanctuary — which hosts a bevy of birds, including red-tailed hawks, belted kingfishers and great egrets — began four years ago.
 “They challenged us to reimagine the center, not because it isn’t fantastic, but because it needs some improvements,” explained Erin Crotty, Audubon New York’s executive director.

 The majority of the project will cost just under $1 million.
 Audubon currently has $400,000, which includes a grant for up to $130,000 from the Empire State Development Corporation under the Long Island Regional Economic Development Council Initiative.
 Individuals have also made donations.